IAEA-NDS/PREPRO/README.md

 a place of your liking.
 Under Linux `/usr/local/bin` is usually a good place.

+:warning: **Warning**: If PREPRO is being installed in a virtual environment (e.g. conda), then the `activate` code will clash with the `activate` command available in the environment.

 #### Installation with Singularity

 [Singularity] is a containerisation application similar to Docker.